blepfx/clap-wrapper-rs/README.md

 - Provides a simple way to export Rust-based CLAP plugins as VST3 and AUv2 plugins.
 - Builds "fat", self-contained binaries for VST3 and AUv2 plugins.
 - Does not use `cmake`.
 Instead it uses the `cc` crate to compile the `clap-wrapper` code.
+- Tested on Linux (Ubuntu 22.04), MacOS (13.7) and Windows (10).
+In theory the minimum supported OSX version is 10.11, but I have no way to test that.

 ## Limitations
 - Currently only supports VST3 and AUv2 plugins.
 Standalone builds are not supported yet.
-- Currently requires the minimum OSX version to be 10.15 or higher due to C++ `std::filesystem` shenanigans.
 - AUv2 wrapper can only export a single plugin per binary.
 If `clap_entry` exports multiple plugins, only the first one will be exported.